 In addition to the Center's original mission focusing on the removal of nitrogen from wastewater, the Center has begun researching the development and evaluation of methods to remove emerging contaminants from drinking water supplies.
 This effort represents the initial phase of a State-sponsored, multi-year program to proactively address emerging contaminants in drinking water.

 For inquiries related to the Center's Drinking Water Research please contact Dr. Arjun Venkatesan, Associate Director for Drinking Water Initiatives.

-The Center’s initial focus is on removal of 1,4-dioxane from drinking waters.
-1,4-Dioxane is a probable human carcinogen and a widespread contaminant in Long Island's water supplies, with some of the nation’s highest concentrations detected here (up to 33 μg L -1).
-The Center is establishing a pilot program to test the effectiveness and feasibility of advanced/alternative water treatment technologies (e.g. Advanced Oxidation Processes (AOP) such as UV/H 2O 2 treatment) to remove 1,4-dioxane from drinking waters.
+1,4-Dioxane is a probable human carcinogen and a widespread contaminant in Long Island's water supplies, with some of the nation’s highest concentrations detected (up to 33 μg L -1).
+The Center has established a pilot program to test the effectiveness and feasibility of advanced/alternative water treatment technologies (e.g. Advanced Oxidation Processes (AOP) such as UV/H2O2 treatment) to remove 1,4-dioxane from drinking waters.
 The program has three interrelated objectives:

 - providing grants to support the pilot testing of treatment technologies by water suppliers;